Premises Liability Law And How It Works in Personal Injury Cases

 For Rhode Island personal injury cases, the statute is three years after the date of the accident.
 In other words, the “clock” starts ticking on the day of your accident.

-If you want to file a lawsuit before time expires, it’s important to start the legal process immediately.
+If you want to file your claim before time expires, it’s important to start the legal process immediately.
 That’s why you need the help of an RI personal injury lawyer you can trust.

 Who’s the best personal injury lawyer in Providence, Rhode Island?

-If you’ve suffered injuries due to the negligence of someone else, Petrarca Law is here for you.
-We’re the best lawyers for slip and fall cases or other accidents that fall under premises liability.
+If you’re injured because of someone else’s negligence, Petrarca Law is here for you.
+We’re the best lawyers for premises liability claims.

 We’ll help you determine eligibility for filing a personal injury case, submit the paperwork, and fight tirelessly for your rights.
-We’ll do our best to help you get the slip and fall settlements you deserve — so you can focus on getting your life back on track.
+We’ll do our best to help you get the Premises law settlement you deserve, so you can get your life back on track.

 Contact our office today for a free consultation of your case.
 Remember, find a Providence Lawyer that will relentlessly fight for you.